canonical/ubuntu-pro-docs/user-management.rst

 Add a new user
 --------------

-* From the dashboard, select *Account users* on the bar at the top of the page.
+* From the dashboard, open the *Billing and users* dropdown menu and select *Users*.
-* Click *Add new user*, then provide the name and email address of the new user.
+* Click *+ Add new user*, then provide the name and email address of the new user.
 * Select their role type:
     * Administrators can access the Pro token, manage users and, for online shop customers, manage subscriptions and invoices.
     * Technical contacts can access the Pro token but cannot manage users and, for online shop customers, cannot manage subscriptions and invoices.